+Students who enjoy academic challenge may apply to the Honors Program.
 Students can also choose to study abroad, with options in dozens of countries.
-From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures. '
+In addition, as a member of a Catholic Relief Services Global Campus, you will be challenged to use what you are learning to serve and change the world through education, prayer, giving, and action.
+From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures.

 Catholic, Benedictine tradition

 The sense of community that Saint Vincent is known for is fostered from the day you arrive on campus.
 Orientation lasts five weeks and involves more than 150 upperclassmen whose mission is to make freshmen feel at home.
-Every student is matched with an upperclassman who serves as a big brother or sister throughout the first year.
+Every student is matched with an upperclassman who serves as a big brother or big sister throughout the first year.
 In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice, along with activities and educational programs.